 “The three years that I’ve been studying is a type of road, but I found the way.
 I asked the Lord, I prayed and he gave me understanding … I learned so much on this journey.”

 “Now God is calling me and I will go out to share the good news with other communities and the surrounding homeland who need to hear it.” – Rosemary Jinmauliya Brown

 Rosemary, who is also known as Molly, says her passion is to pass on the message of the gospel to young people.

 “Christian ministry is about how to inspire and to empower and transform others so that in the heavenly kingdom we will be welcomed as children of God, fully created with his glorious purpose… In ministry, the word of God to our people … brings hope and a new life for social and emotional wellbeing,” she said.

 “At Nungalinya College I have learned lots of things and gained from the Bible through spirit and growth, built a strong foundation for Jesus … Now God is calling me and I will go out to share the good news with other communities and the surrounding homeland who need to hear it.”

 Marjorie Roberts Hall had to make an even longer journey to Darwin – 635km – with her husband William, who are jointly Deacons-in-Charge at St Matthews Anglican Church in Ngukurr, formerly Roper River Mission, in Southern Arnhem Land.

 The government-accredited Diploma of Translating was adapted to incorporate specific Bible translation principles in response to the strong desire and need of mother-tongue translators for some formal training.
-It was run in partnership with Bible Society Australia with sponsorship from several NSW churches such as Figtree Anglican and Gymea Baptist.
+It was run in partnership with Bible Society Australia and other organisations with sponsorship from several NSW churches such as Figtree Anglican and Gymea Baptist.